Miss Fisher's Murder Mysteries: Home media

-Miss Fisher's Murder Mysteries - OST, a CD collection featuring various artists used as music on the show, was released in Australia by ABC Commercial on 27 April 2012.
+Miss Fisher's Murder Mysteries – OST, a CD collection featuring various artists used as music on the show, was released in Australia by ABC Commercial on 27 April 2012.
 The compilation included the series' theme music by Greg J. Walker.
 The selections were made available simultaneously on iTunes.
 The soundtrack for Series 2 was released on 15 November 2013, and for Series 3 on 1 May 2015.
 The official soundtrack for the series featuring music composed by Greg J. Walker was released on iTunes on 10 June 2014.

 Episodes 1–7 were released on DVD in Region 4 on 3 May 2012, while episodes 8–13 were released on 7 June 2012.
 The series was also released on Blu-ray.
 Series 1 was released as a DVD box set by ABC Commercial in November 2012.
 Series 2 was released on DVD as a box set by Acorn Media on 27 May 2014.
 The complete series (1–3) was released as a DVD box set by ABC Commercial on 4 November 2015.

 Miss Fisher's Murder Mysteries became available for streaming and VOD on Netflix in the U.S. in September 2014.
 It became available in the United Kingdom in June 2015, in Canada in March 2016, and in Australia/New Zealand in April 2017.
 The series became available on Amazon Video on 16 May 2016.

+Adaptations

-Film adaptation
+Film

-A stand-alone action-adventure feature film picked up the story from the end of the third series.
+A stand-alone action-adventure feature film, Miss Fisher and the Crypt of Tears, picked up the story from the end of the third series.
 It wrapped production in November 2018 and stars Essie Davis, Nathan Page, and other members of the original television series, along with new guest stars Rupert Penry-Jones, Daniel Lapaine and Jacqueline McKenzie.
 The film was budgeted at $8 million and was directed by Tony Tilse.

-Since 2016, there had been speculation on the possibility that the television series would be made into a feature film.
-In May 2016, Essie Davis acknowledged interest in playing Miss Fisher in a film. "[We’re] just working out the ideas of how to make it bigger and better and more fabulous than the TV show," she said.
-Later that year, it was revealed that plans were afoot to produce a trilogy of Phryne Fisher films.

-In April 2017, a photo was published on the official Miss Fisher Murder Mysteries Instagram account showing Essie Davis and Nathan Page holding advance copies of a film script titled Miss Fisher and the Crypt of Tears.
-On 14 September 2017, a crowdfunding campaign was launched on Kickstarter in support of the film.
-On 15 December 2017, an additional ongoing crowdfunding campaign was begun through IndieGoGo in order to allow fans to continue supporting the effort.
-The original campaign reached its goal of $250,000 in less than 48 hours.
-Filming began in October 2018 and was completed by 27 November 2018.
+Stage

+The Sydney Theatre Company performed a stage play by Fiona Eagger and Deb Cox in May 2027, Death by Deckchair, directed by Daniel Evans and featuring Amber McMahon as Miss Fisher.